mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

    *Independent Slow Feature Analysis and Nonlinear Blind Source Separation.*
    Neural Computation 19(4):994-1021 (2007).

-**JADENode**
-   Perform Independent Component Analysis using the JADE algorithm.
-   References:
-   Cardoso, J.-F, and Souloumiac, A.
-   *Blind beamforming for non Gaussian signals.
-   Radar and Signal Processing, IEE Proceedings F, 140(6): 362-370 (1993), and Cardoso, J.-F.
-   *High-order contrasts for independent component analysis.*
-   Neural Computation, 11(1): 157-192 (1999).
-   More information about ICA can be found among others in Hyvarinen A., Karhunen J., Oja E. (2001). *Independent Component Analysis*, Wiley.

 **NoiseNode**
    Inject multiplicative or additive noise into the input data.